moderntribe/tribe-libs/README.md

    ```
 1. Add a single commit (a blank readme is fine) and push it up.
 1. Run the [Create Sub-Repo Branch GitHub Workflow](https://github.com/moderntribe/tribe-libs/actions/workflows/sub-repo-branch-create.yml) to create any missing version branches, e.g. `master`,`4.x`, `5.x` etc...
-1. Add the directory and repo to the `Option::DIRECTORIES_TO_REPOSITORIES` map
-   in `monorepo-builder.php`.
 1. Run the script to merge the package `composer.json` files to the root
    `composer.json` file:
    ```bash